|Home » Academics » Undergraduate|

 Return to Arlington

-General PoliciesField Camp 2016 will run from Wednesday, May 18 through Friday, June 17, 2016.
+General PoliciesField Camp 2016 will run from Monday, May 15 through Wednesday, June 14, 2016.
 You should make no other plans for this period.
 You will be occupied every minute.

 Equipment and SuppliesThe university provides special items and materials needed to carry out individual projects (GPS Receivers, Compasses, Communicators, Hand Levels, Jacob Staffs, and Maps).
 Students must bring a computer capable of running Adobe Illustrator.
 A USB drive is necessary to store files.